maliput/delphyne_gui/README.md

 ## Uninstall the Visualizer

-The Visualizer can be uninstall by typing:
+The Visualizer can be uninstalled by typing:

 ```
 $ pushd build/delphyne